What does the church have to do with creativity? And what does creativity have to do with the church?

 God tells us to gather, posture ourselves before Him, sing, and worship Him with our hearts and minds.
 Logan Walter discusses why corporate worship is necessary for the Christian life.

 Worship leaders should pray the Word, teach the Word, and sing the Word.

-In a day and age where so many distractions are fighting for our attention, one of the best ways we can help center our people’s hearts and minds is through a specific and pointed call to worship.
-It urges people in our services to turn from worldly distractions and set their minds, hearts, and attention on the glory of God.
+A call to worship urges our congregation to turn from worldly distractions and set their minds, hearts, and attention on the glory of God.

 You see music and song have always played a significant role in the life of the Church.
 Singing in response to God’s character and work is nothing new to the modern Church.
 All throughout scripture we see people praising God through song.

 Aaron talks about the large number of unbelievers that are present in church on any given Sunday and the necessity for the church to engage them and make them feel welcome.

 Many worship leaders and pastors wonder why their congregation is not responding in worship.
 Often times, we forget that we are leaders for a reason.
 People are going to follow our level of engagement.
 It is our job to set the temperature of the room.

 We only have a very limited number of songs that we do in any season because there’s nothing worse than showing up to a place week after week where you recognize one song in the set.
 You can’t engage in that when you’re unfamiliar with 90% of the content.